Genres of Photography (c)

 - Important: All work must be your own compilation!
 You will be graded on the content and how it is presented at the University/College [M] level.
 You must be ready to present when it is your turn.

-- History of the genre (when did it start?)
+- History of the subject (when did it start?)

-- Show great photo examples to help illustrate the genre
+- Show great photo examples to help illustrate your topic

-- What purpose did the photos serve as?
+- What purpose did the photos serve as (how were they used)?

 - How were they viewed in society (positive/negative)?